endkarn/endkarn/README.md

 :  Handy Wings *(Nonthaburi, Thailand)*

 - Design and develop web service enterprise resource planning (ERP) and customer relationship management (CRM) for small and medium enterprise.
-- Migrate data from document to formated service data.
+- Migrate data from document to formatted  service data.

 	### Related Project
 	- ERP and CRM service with Java (Spring Boot Framework) and MariaDB